How to use Image Correction Filters

 BarcodeResults results = BarcodeReader.Read("sample.png", options);

-// Export file to disk
+// Export filtered images to disk with the filename "brightness_1.5.png"

 results.ExportFilterImagesToDisk("brightness_1.5.png");